Kevin Williamson (writer): Writings

 Since acrimoniously parting company with Canongate Books, Williamson has worked as a newspaper columnist and cultural commentator, regularly appearing in print and on television and radio.
 In 2002, his regular weekly column in The Herald was controversially axed because of his outspoken views on Israel.

-His published work includes "A Visitor's Guide To Edinburgh" (co-written with Irvine Welsh in 1993), and "Drugs and the Party Line" (1997).
+His published work includes A Visitor's Guide To Edinburgh (co-written with Irvine Welsh in 1993), and Drugs and the Party Line (1997).
 His poetry has been published in anthologies and magazines.
 In 2005, he won the Robert Louis Stevenson Award for literature.
-His first collection of poetry, "In A Room Darkened", was published by Two Ravens Press in October 2007.
+His first collection of poetry, In A Room Darkened, was published by Two Ravens Press in October 2007.

-Williamson was also a contributor to Pax Edina: The One O' Clock Gun Anthology (Edinburgh, 2010) Since 2011, Williamson has been involved in Neu!Reekie!
+Williamson was also a contributor to Pax Edina: The One O' Clock Gun Anthology (Edinburgh, 2010).
+Since 2011, Williamson had been involved in Neu!Reekie! before it was disbanded in 2023.